New iPad Pros, purple iPhone 12, iMac, AirTags, Apple TV 4K

 I can understand why people might still want a larger iPad Pro option.
 12.9” is still the biggest you can get today and it isn’t clear why you can’t get a large-screened iPad Air or iPad Cheap.
 There are plenty of people who would pay more for a larger screen but who don’t need the better screen technology or faster processor and just need the size of a 12.9” or bigger iPad to get things done.

 The products in this infomercial are fine with the exception of the rent-seeking podcasts app update and whatever is going on with the Apple TV 4K.
-I’d buy one, but I’m also deeply invested in this bullshit and can’t imagine why someone else would buy an Apple TV 4K over a $35 Roku or whatever.
+I’d buy one, but I’m also deeply invested in technology and can’t imagine how Apple would convince someone to buy an Apple TV 4K at $180 over a $35 Roku or another competitor.
 The biggest reason I’m interested in an Apple TV 4K versus the cheaper streaming devices or the stuff built into a TV is that Apple’s device won’t spy on your viewing habits but Apple’s presenters didn’t even talk about that, presumably because they have relationships with the companies that sell those devices and TVs.
+The other reasons are Apple Arcade, and their Fitness+ subscription service but you also need an Apple Watch and the Watch can’t really work without an iPhone.

 It stinks that the 24” iMac isn’t available in a larger size like 27” and it also isn’t great that they start at 256GB of storage.
 That’s fine for a cash register, but it isn’t great for people using them to play and work.

-Apple workers need to unionize and I’d love to see to what percentage Apple is contributing to climate change with everything they do versus the constant claims of environmental quality during each section.
+Apple workers need to be able to unionize if they want better conditions and decision making capabilities within the company.
+I’d love to see to what percentage of climate change is due to Apple and their products and services versus the constant claims of environmental quality during each section.
 Being “carbon neutral” and using recycled materials in their products is good, but it is most likely meaningless when climate change is killing people anyway and everything they do in creating and transporting these products is adding to that.

 Within the past week Apple has discontinued the full-size 2018 HomePod and the 2017 iMac Pro.
 Both of these devices have replacements, but I imagine some people are a little disappointed that Apple doesn’t keep updating these devices and selling them as they worked for certain purposes.